ebonfowl/CodexScriptum/README.md

 Python script that parses the COVID-19 genome using fasta output.

 # write_pinnacle_slurm.py
 Python script that provides a template for creating SLURM scheduler scripts for an HPC cluster.

 # RonsCode.py
 Python workflow for creating gene transcription trajectories using dynamo.
 Note: this is not working code, rather it was created as a template for another researcher who was unfamiliar with omics work in python.

 # DCMreport.py
 Python script which produced the post-study reports provided to participants following the conclusion of a large NIH grant-funded research project.
-Automatically pulls in data, produces graphs, and compiles everything into a 5 page PDF for each participant.
+Automatically pulls in data, produces graphs, and compiles everything into a 55-page PDF for each participant.
 Command line argument parsing was not implemented, but commented code framework exists for that functionality.

+# DCM_T4_LinearMixedModel.R
+R script to assemble our standard (wide format) study database into long/nested format and run the analysis for our study as a linear mixed model with random intercepts and slopes.
+Produces fixed and random effects for the model as ANOVA or ANOVA-like tables.

+# SEM_NHANES.R
+R script that tests data extracted from the NHANES study for multivariate normality and then fits CFA and SEM models measuring metabolic syndrome severity as a latent variable and regressing it on sedentary behavior duration and physical activity/exercise duration.